-Doctors in pediatric hematology and oncology and other pediatric experts in immunodeficiencies and infectious diseases treat pediatric white blood cell disorders at Mayo Clinic in Minnesota.
+Doctors in pediatric hematology and oncology and other pediatric experts in immunodeficiencies and infectious diseases treat pediatric white blood cell disorders at Mayo Clinic's campus in Rochester, Minnesota.
 Mayo Eugenio Litta Children's Hospital is child-friendly, providing comfortable consultation rooms, imaging areas and inpatient care.

 - U.S. Patients

 See information on patient services at the three Mayo Clinic locations, including transportation options and lodging.